 A vector is any arthropod, insect, rodent or other animal of public health significance capable of harboring or transmitting the causative agents of human disease (e.g. malaria, plague) to humans.
 Under certain circumstances, insects or other arthropods that cause human discomfort or injury, but not disease, are sometimes referred to as vectors.
 The vectors that Clackamas County Vector Control District controls are mosquitoes and black flies.
-This is done by using an Integrated Vector Management (IVM) strategy that includes conducting surveillance, controlling sources and vectors, and public education.
+This is done using an Integrated Vector Management (IVM) strategy that includes conducting surveillance, controlling sources and vectors, and public education.
 The result is a healthier community with a lower risk of disease outbreaks.

 FACTS ABOUT MOSQUITOES

 - All mosquitoes must have water to complete their life cycle.

 - Only seven days are required to complete the mosquito life cycle.

 - Mosquitoes do not develop in grass or shrubbery although adults frequently rest in these areas.

 - Only the female mosquito bites to obtain a blood meal.
 The male mosquito feeds on plant juices.

 - The female mosquito may live as long as three weeks to several months.

 The most common mosquitoes lay egg rafts that float on the water.
 Each raft contains from 100 to 400 eggs.
 Within a few days the eggs hatch into larvae.